ivop/zmalloc/README.md

 ## Dynamic Memory Allocation for Small Memory Systems

-*zmalloc* is a dynamic memory allocation library for systems with a relatively small amount of memory, mostly bare-metal, single process systems, like old micro computers or embedded systems, with a known fixed amount of memory which you
+*zmalloc* is a dynamic memory allocation implementation for systems with a relatively small amount of memory, mostly bare-metal, single process systems, like old micro computers or embedded systems, with a known fixed amount of memory which you